-Velvety soft carpets are gorgeous underfoot and create a feeling of warmth particularly in bedrooms, whereas sleek porcelain tiles with their uniformity of texture and colour are ideal for stylish and contemporary designs and are very easy to maintain.
+Velvety soft carpets are gorgeous underfoot and create a feeling of warmth, particularly in bedrooms, whereas sleek porcelain tiles with their uniformity of texture and colour are ideal for stylish and contemporary designs and are very easy to maintain.

-For period homes or areas where practicality is key, consider the beautiful variance in texture of stone flagstones or the natural grain of wood which are durable and long-lasting.
+For period homes or areas where practicality is key, consider the beautiful variance in the texture of stone flagstones or the natural grain of wood which are durable and long-lasting.

 If choosing a wood or stone floor, introduce texture through rugs to create warmth, interest and colour.

 Patterned floors can be incredibly beautiful.
 Whether you opt for timeless flagstones or sleek oak flooring, black & white Palladian tiles in a hallway, or softly patterned carpets, and vibrant rugs - pattern can be elegant, bohemian, wacky, classic, dramatic, or subtle - but ultimately it should never be boring!

 With the rise of bi-fold doors, having a seamless floor that runs indoors and out is desirable and can be very practical, especially if you lay underfloor heating to the internal spaces.
 Stone floors and tiles work very well in this situation and there is a lot of choice.